openedx/edx-documentation/en_us/shared/exercises_tools/text_input.rst

      * - size (optional)
        - Specifies the size, in characters, of the response field in the LMS.
      * - hidden (optional)
-       - If set to "true", students cannot see the response field.
+       - If set to "true", learners cannot see the response field.
      * - correct_answer (optional)
        - Lists the correct answer to the problem.